Validating Digital Twins of the Local Universe with the Thermal Sunyaev-Zel'dovich Signal: Results

 \subsection{Scoring mass agreement}

 We now return to halo associations and match observed clusters using the classical matching procedure described in Section~\ref{sec:classical_matching}, requiring $\Delta\theta < 60^\prime$ and $\Delta cz < 300~\kmsec$.
 The matched fractions are similar across simulations: for eROSITA~\citep{Bulbul2024_eRASS1}, we match 21/74 clusters in \CBb\ and 23/74 in \CBM; for \textit{Planck}, 13/56 in \CBb\ and 15/56 in \CBM.
 For visualisation, we show the fraction of matched clusters as a function of the catalogue-reported mass in~\cref{fig:matching_fractions} (Appendix), dividing the catalogues into percentile bins above $M_{500{\rm c}} = 10^{14}~\Msun$; in the highest-mass bin, approximately half of the clusters are matched in both eROSITA and \textit{Planck} for both simulations.
 These fractions would increase with looser matching criteria, but we opt for stringent thresholds to minimise spurious matches that would flatten the inferred scaling relation slopes.
 This makes our results conservative.
+Our matching criteria require precise agreement in both sky position ($\Delta\theta < 60^\prime$) and recession velocity ($\Delta cz < 300~\kmsec$), corresponding to spatial separations of no more than a few $\Mpch$ at $z < 0.05$.
+This is a much more stringent standard than that adopted for \texttt{SLOW}~\citep{HernandezMartinez2024_SLOW}, where clusters separated by tens of $\Mpch$ can still be considered valid matches.

 We exclude Shapley (A3558) from the mass scaling analysis due to a significant mass discrepancy: the \CBM\ halo has $\log (M_{500{\rm c}} / \Msun) = 15.24 \pm 0.12$, compared to $14.68 \pm 0.02$ from \textit{Planck} \ac{tSZ} and $14.81 \pm 0.04$ from eROSITA.
 This may arise because A3558 lies near the edge of \TWOMPP\ completeness, where reconstruction fidelity is lower, or because \ac{BORG} lacks the resolution to separate neighbouring structures along the Shapley filament, instead merging them into a single massive halo.
 The cluster itself is dynamically complex: dynamical mass estimates from~\citet{Haines2018_ShapleyFilaments} yield $M_{\rm dyn} = (14.8 \pm 1.4) \times 10^{14}~\Msun$, whereas the weak-lensing mass from~\citet{Higuchi_2020} is $\log (M_{200{\rm c}} / \Msunh) = 14.65^{+0.21}_{-0.33}$---a factor of ${\sim}2$ lower.
 X-ray observations reveal large-scale sloshing and cold fronts extending to ${\sim}1.2~\rm Mpc$~\citep{Rossetti2007_A3558, Mirakhor2023_A3558}, consistent with A3558 being a post-merger system, possibly from a collision within the Shapley core~\citep{Bardelli1998_A3558}.